cpaterno/csc-212-s18/lab-02/readme.md

 subtract_five(&a);
 ```

-As shown above, a function defined to be called by reference has the **\*** symbol before any use of the parameter variable.
+As shown above, a variable defined to be passed by reference has the **\*** symbol before any use of the parameter variable (in the function header **and** the body).
 In addition, the variable passed in the function call is preceeded by the **&** symbol.
 Understanding the reason for this requires knowledge about pointers, the next lab's topic, but for now it's enough to just know that it works.

 Line `28` calls `add`, passing it the variables `a` and `b`.
 If you set a breakpoint there, compile the program, run it using `debug50`, and step over once, you will see that `a` and `b` are still the same.
 You should now be on line `31`, which calls `subtract_five` on `a`.
 Step over once more, and now `a` has changed to five less than its original value.

+Note: A function call need not pass all variables in the same way.
+Sometimes you may want a function that passes some variables by value and some by reference, which is completely fine.
+Just remember that parameters passed by value are in the form `foo` and those passed by reference in the form `*foo`.

 ### Questions/Exercises